niaid/cloudwatcher/docs/README.md

 ## Documentation

-Full package documentation can be found at: https://niaid.github.io/cloudwatcher
+Full package documentation, which includes examples of usage and setup, can be found at: https://niaid.github.io/cloudwatcher

 ## Authors